shivaylamba/one-app/docs/recipes/Mocking-API-Calls.md

    A `dev.endpoints.js` file contains all the information One App needs to configure [one-app-dev-proxy](https://github.com/americanexpress/one-app-dev-proxy)
    (our reverse proxy and mocking server that runs during development) and can be used to set remote endpoints for your Module to use during local development.
+Create this file within your module.
-   Use the `set-dev-endpoints` command to link your module's dev endpoints file to One App.
+   Use the `set-dev-endpoints` command to link your module's dev endpoints file to One App, run this command within One App.

    ```bash
     $ npm run set-dev-endpoints ../[module-name]/dev.endpoints.js